ring-zero/Bugchecker/README.md

 # What does it do?

-In its current state, it's a simple program that prompts the user to enter a bug check code (0xD1 for example) and will shoot back the documented description, as well as detailed debugging tips, notes, etc. Likely a GUI in the future as it'd just make everything easier for both parties.
+In its current state, it's a simple program that prompts the user to enter a bug check code (0xD1 for example) and will shoot back the MSDN documented description, as well as detailed debugging tips, notes, etc. I will likely implement a GUI in the future as it'd just make everything easier for both parties.

 # Notes